Picture of the glowing or flashing red light on the JBL Charge 5 speaker.

 The Problem

-As lithium ion batteries age, they lose their ability to fully recharge, and the characteristics of the charging current they draw can lessen as they get older.
-Normally, as a battery recharges, it draws less and less charging current.
-But in the case of battery failure, the cells may drain too little amperage, thus confusing the charging circuits into behaving like no charging is occurring.
-So, the red lamp stays on.
+As lithium ion batteries age, they lose their ability to fully recharge.
+And the characteristics of the current they draw can lessen over time.
+Normally, as a battery recharges, it draws less charging current.
+But when the battery fails, the cells may draw too little charging amperage.
+This can thus confuse the charging circuits.
+So they may react as though no charging is occurring.
+So, the red lamp stays ON for extra long periods.

 The Fix